panchr/node-deployme/README.md

 ## Configuration
 The CLI tool uses the default configuration file, `.deploy-config`.
 To generate a standard configuration file, run `deployme init`.
+This will generate the configuration file in the current directory.

+*Note: `deployme` will search for a `.deploy-config` file in any of the parent directories of the current working directory.
+So, it is possible to run the tool in any subdirectory of a project.*

-Otherwise, the configuration options are stored as standard JSON.
+The configuration options are stored as standard JSON.

 |name|description|type|default value|
 |----|-----------|----|-------------|